Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 4.3.
 Digestive and intestinal health

-Stress has a direct impact on the digestive system, which can cause bloating, abdominal pain or digestive disorders.
-By soothing the central nervous system, saffron indirectly helps relieve digestive discomfort .
-In addition, patented combinations of saffron and probiotics are being developed to optimize the balance of the intestinal microbiota, which is essential for overall well-being.
+Stress has a direct impact on the digestive system, which can cause bloating, abdominal pain, and digestive disorders.
+By calming the central nervous system, saffron indirectly helps relieve digestive discomfort .
+Furthermore, patented combinations of saffron and probiotics are being developed to optimize the balance of the intestinal microbiota, which is essential for overall well-being.

 5. Directions for use and precautions